If you have an expired cake mix, you may wonder how long cake mix lasts. Learn all about shelf life and how to keep cake mix fresh longer.

 So let's be honest.
 Lots of baking was done with old box cake mix we would now be dumping in the trash.

-You may also be interested in my post about how long cake batter lasts.
+RELATED: Read up on how long cake batter lasts.
 You may be surprised by the difference in cake mix batter vs. homemade batter.

 What Do Cake Mix Manufacturers Say About Expiration Dates?

 Betty Crocker, Duncan Hines, and Pillsbury are the most well-known cake mix brands.
 These brands have been around for a long time.
 So, what do they have to say about expiration dates?